conso/katacombs/README.md

 ```

 #### Collecting gold
 The treasures we can find in the cave are in form of gold coins.
 They get collected automatically when a user move to a location with gold for the first time or opens an item containing gold for the first time.
-The total amount of gold retrieved can be seen in the INVENTORY.
+The total amount of gold retrieved can be seen in the BAG.

 #### Game utilities